avriiil/portfolio/README.md

 ##  1_ski_resort_price_prediction
 This case study was completed as part of the Springboard Data Science Career Track curriculum.
 In this project, I investigate the contribution of a ski resort's features (e.g. slope elevation, number of lifts, etc.) to its ticket price, based on comparison to 300+ comparable resorts.
 A predictive model is built and business recommendations are made.

-## 2_app_stores_comparison
-This case study was completed as part of the Springboard Data Science Career Track curriculum.
-In this project, I use data obtained from Kaggle regarding apps on Play Store and App Store to investigate whether platform impacts app ratings.
-A predictive model is built and business recommendations are made.

-## 3_sql_country_club
-This case study was completed as part of the Springboard Data Science Career Track curriculum.
-In this project, I use SQL to access a relational database containing data about a country club's members, facilities, and bookings.
-Through extensive querying, answers to a given list of questions are provided.